oatlog/oatlog/doc/planning_report/main.typ

 == Algorithmic improvements

 Since both worst-case optimal joins and extraction with a bounded treewidth have been shown to be algorithmically optimal @optimaljoin @relationalematching @fastextract @egraphcircuit, we would need to reformulate the problem in order to make algorithmic improvements.

+#todo([What is this supposed to mean?])

-== Merging Rules
+== Merging rules

-Some rules share prefixes of other rules, in that case, they can be merged:
+Some rules share prefixes of other rules, in which case they can be merged:

 ```rust
 for (/* ... */) in (/* ... */) { // shared prefix
     for (/* ... */) in (/* ... */) { // shared prefix